Locally tail-scale invariant scoring rules for evaluation of extreme value forecasts: Case studies

 \subsection{Extreme water levels}

 In this section, we consider data containing annual maximal water levels at five representative stations in the Great Lakes; Lake St. Clair, Lake Michigan-Huron, Lake Ontario, Lake Superior, and Lake Erie.
 The dataset is provided by NOAA and dates from 1918 to 2020.
-With different sizes and depts of the lakes, the data differs in scale, making it interesting to see the effect of misspecifications when using wCRPS and swCRPS.
+With different sizes and depths of the lakes, the data differs in scale, making it interesting to see the effect of misspecifications when using wCRPS and swCRPS.

 First, a stationary GEV model was fitted to the five representative stations, assuming that the behaviour of the lake-wide average water levels has not changed during the observed time series.
 The estimated parameters are listed in Table~\ref{tab:great:lakes:gev:fit}.
 The shape parameter at all locations is negative, suggesting that the annual maxima follow a Weibull distribution.
+The density functions of the estimated GEV distributions are shown in Figure \ref{fig:pdf:gev:lakes} in the appendix.
 Next, the $PGEV_\lambda$ model, with a trend in $\lambda$ and temperature as covariate, was fitted to each of the stations.
+For further information on the PGEV model, see \citet{helgak}.
 The temperature used was a lowess smoothing of the yearly average Northern Hemispheric temperature, obtained from NOAA~\citep{NOAANationalCentersforEnvironmentalInformation2019ClimateSeries}.
 The fit suggested that Lake Michigan-Huron and Lake Superior did not have a trend in the expected number of extreme water levels, $\lambda$, but trends existed in the other three lakes, Lake St. Clair, Lake Ontario and Lake Erie, using significance level $\alpha=0.05$.
 From the Lake System profile, the stationarity might be explained by flow from both Lake Michigan-Huron and Lake Superior to the other lakes.
 The number of dams in the great lakes exceeds 7.000 so the effect of them on the data is hard to visualise.

 In \citep{glerlnoaa} it is noted that ``since September 2014, all of the Great Lakes have been above their monthly average levels for the first time since the late 1990s''.
 However, they come to the same conclusion, that probably the Lake Superior and Lake Michigan-Huron will remain stationary around the mean levels while there might be non-stationarity in the remaining three lakes.